 You will need to re-thread the elastic through, which will mean dismantling the sections before the broken pole.

-Some replacement kits come with a useful pull through for getting the elastic line through the tent pole.
+Some replacement kits have a useful pull-through for getting the elastic line through the tent pole.

 1. 'Correcting' the tent pole

-However, if that’s not easy or it is a shaped tent pole, then it’s best to take it to a metal worker, along with a similar non-bent pole.
+However, if that's not easy or it is a shaped tent pole, it's best to take it to a metal worker and a similar non-bent pole.

-The metal worker will have tools that can easily get it back into shape, as well as heating the pole if necessary to avoid stressing the metal.
+The metal worker will have tools that can easily get it back into shape and heat the pole if necessary to avoid stressing the metal.

 2. Replacing the bent pole section

 For poles that can't be replaced, then your options are limited.